textpattern/textpattern.github.io/administration/plugins-panel.md

 * Order
 * Manage

-All of the column headers can be clicked to sort table records in alpha-numeric order by their respective data types, *except* the **Description** and **Manage** columns, which are static.
+All of the column headers can be selected to sort table records in alpha-numeric order by their respective data types, *except* the **Description** and **Manage** columns, which are static.